jfogarty/mmeddle/docs/DEVELOPERS.md

 ### Debugging Browser Unit Tests

 Debugging for the browser consists of opening `test\testMocha.html` under your favorite browser and using its script debugging tools.
-I prefer **Mozilla Firefox** with the **Firebug console** add-in.
+I prefer **Mozilla Firefox ** although the **Opera** CSS inspector works better for me.
 Don't forget to run the **gulp bundle** task first or you will be debugging an old version (I've never done that).

 The Mocha page is nice in that you can select and drill down into test suites anmd rerun the tests individually.
 Clicking a test's **it()** text shows the source of the test.

 ## Windows Development (sigh)

-I write code on Windows and need to keep the development environment Windows friendly (or at least no more unfriendly than necessary).
+I often write code on Windows and want to keep the development environment Windows friendly (or at least no more unfriendly than necessary).

 In **git config** if you use Windows, you should set

     git config core.autocrlf input

 The files in the repository should not contain CRLF endings, and you should use an editor on Windows that doesn't put them on by default (I use Notepad++).

 I use **gulp** and put some effort into making sure that any scripts are equivalent on Windows and *nix versions.
 The Travis-CI integration service helps with this.

 ### Windows and file paths longer than 255 characters